 - 1.1 The purpose of this report is to review the mid-year outturn position on treasury management transactions for 2016/17, including compliance with treasury limits and Prudential Performance Indicators.
-The report will go to Council on 25 January 2017. - 1.2 The Treasury Management Strategy is underpinned by the adoption of the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management.
+The report was agreed by Audit Committee on 30 November 2016. - 1.2 The Treasury Management Strategy is underpinned by the adoption of the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management.
 In accordance with the Code of Practice members are informed of Treasury Management activities twice a year.